 Growing up, on the rare occasion that my parents went out for the evening, my brother and I would always eat canned beef stew for dinner.
-We never had those kinds of processed foods growing up (I was very fortunate to grow up in a household that put a lot of value in high-quality, home cooked food), so opening up a can of beef stew for dinner felt very novel.
+We rarely had those kinds of processed foods growing up, so opening up a can of beef stew for dinner felt very novel.
 I remember thinking it was pretty much the tastiest thing on the planet.

 It’s weird how the grass is always greener on the other side.
 As a kid, I was obsessed with processed food—because it was something I never had.
 So whenever I’d go over to a friend’s house and they’d have pizza rolls or chips or whatever other food that never made an appearance in my parents’ kitchen, I’d be all over it.
 Then, I moved away to college, and all I really ate was processed food, and all the novelty quickly wore off.
 I started to desperately miss the home cooking I grew up with.
 I think I even tried a can of stew in college and took one bite before throwing it in the trash—it definitely wasn’t the tasty treat I remembered from my childhood.